StudentWan/shadowsocks-chinadns/README.md

 Choose them when running: make menuconfig
 Then running: make V=s

-You havr to set your server first. ssh to your router and then type the following command:
+You have to set up server first. ssh to your router and then type the following command:

 vi etc/shadowsocks.json